PrincetonUniversity/kaltura_archiver/README.md

 Only videos smaller than  10000000kb are archived

-The [kaltura_aws.py](kaltura_aws.py)  provides parameters to select videos based on the following criteria:
+[kaltura_aws.py](kaltura_aws.py)  provides parameters to select videos based on the following criteria:

  1. number of years since placed
  2. whethertion date